Finance Act 2024: tax measures affecting your electric fleet

 30

-Plug-in hybrid vehicles, which were previously unaffected, will be taxed by weight from January 1ᵉʳ 2025.
-However, those with arange of over 50 km will be subject to a 200 kg allowance, up to a limit of 15% of their total weight.
+Plug-in hybrid vehicles, which were not previously affected, will be taxed by weight from 1ᵉʳ January 2025.
+However, those whoseautonomy is over 50 km will be subject to a 200 kg allowance, up to a limit of 15 % of their total weight.

 Annual tax increases for company vehicles

-The TVS (Taxe sur les Véhicules de Société) applies to any company (or sole proprietorship) that acquires or uses vehicles to transport people in the course of its business.
+La TVS (Tax on Company Vehicles) concerns any company (or sole proprietorship) that acquires or uses vehicles to transport people as part of its business.

-Introduced in 2006, the TVS will be replaced in 2022 by a two-component system:
+Introduced in 2006, the TVS has been replaced in 2022 by a system with two components:

 • a tax on CO2 emissions